mattermost/mattermost-developer-documentation/site/content/blog/2021-06-01-migrating-operator-custom-resource.md

 The migration went fairly smooth with some minor bumps along the way, but nothing that caused any downtime to customers or any headaches to us.

 The `ClusterInstallation` CR will still be supported by the Operator until version `2.0` but new features are not added there.
-If you manage your Mattermost with Mattermost Operator and still use `ClusterInstallation` check out [this guide on how to migrate](https://github.com/mattermost/mattermost-operator/blob/master/docs/migration.md).
+If you manage your Mattermost with Mattermost Operator and still use `ClusterInstallation` check out {{< newtabref href="https://github.com/mattermost/mattermost-operator/blob/master/docs/migration.md" title="this guide on how to migrate" >}}.